 Either way, while Tomiharu Honda’s navigation skills may not have been perfect.
 There is no doubt that he could certainly fly the Zero well and performed a flawless ditching which inflicted virtually no damage to the plane and brought it to rest just 50m from the shoreline.

-The Kimbe Bay Zero Wreck – Diving the Zero
+Diving the Kimbe Bay Zero Wreck

 The Zero wreck is located towards the northern end of the Willaumez Peninsular.
 It is in a small bay close to the popular South Emma’s dive site.